-Senator Toomey understands that when a child is victimized, it is imperative to get the predator off of the streets and to ensure the child receives the best medical and emotional care possible.
+Senator Toomey understands that when a child is victimized, it is imperative that the child receives the best medical and emotional care possible.

-Also, Senator Toomey is a co-sponsor of the Justice for Victims of Trafficking Act, which increases prison terms and penalties for those who exploit and traffic children, and increases funding for groups that provide services to child victims.
+Senator Toomey was proud to co-sponsor the bipartisan Justice for Victims of Trafficking Act, which President Obama signed into law in May 2015.
+This legislation targets a modern form of human slavery-the forced prostitution of individuals, typically women and young children.
+The legislation increases prison terms and penalties for those who exploit and traffic children, and increases funding for Child Advocacy Centers and other groups that provide services to victims of abuse.

 Senator Toomey is pro-life and believes that all children should be welcomed into the world and protected by its laws.